Employment law- Appeal

 What is the right to appeal?

-You have the right to appeal against all disciplinary and grievance decisions that you consider are wrong or unfair.
+You have the right to appeal against all disciplinary and grievance decisions that you consider are wrong or unfair under the ACAS Code of Practice.
 Your employer should inform you of your right, and the time period for doing so (usually this is up to 5 working days from the original decision).
 You will usually need to make the request in writing, and set out the grounds for doing so.

 What are your employers obligations?

-The appeal should be dealt with by your employer as soon as reasonably practicable and wherever possible, by a person who was not involved in the original disciplinary or grievance process- thus maintaing impartiality.
+The appeal should be dealt with by your employer as soon as reasonably practicable and wherever possible, by a manager who was not involved in the original disciplinary or grievance process- thus maintaining impartiality.
 Your employer will notify you of a date, time and venue for the appeal meeting.

 If you would prefer not to attend an actual meeting, your employer may be prepared to deal with it only in writing, however you would lose the opportunity to question your employer in the same way as you would in a meeting.